-One of the following two: (3 credits)
+One of the follow wing two: (3 credits)

+SPAN V0100 History of the Spanish Language 3

+SPAN Vo6oo Spanish Morphology and Syntax 3

+Plus:

-SPAN Vo100 SPAN Vo600 History of the Spanish Language Spanish Morphology and Syntax 3 Plus: SPAN Vozoo Introduction to Methods of Research 3
+SPAN Vo3oo Introduction to Methods of Research 3

-Graduate Electives
+Graduate Electives 27

+Cubtotal as

 The graduate electives (27 credits) are to be taken from among the courses offered by the department.
 With the permission of the Departmental Graduate Committee, a maximum of nine graduate credits may be taken in another Department or Division of the College.